George Floyd killing spurs protests across Europe | DW | 06.06.2020

 "Thank you #Flensburg, it is an honor to be here.
 No to racism and fascism, for borderless solidarity.
 Anti-racism must become practical, every day,” Lorenz Beutin, the climate and energy speaker of Die Linke (the Left) Party tweeted.

-The protests, which are being held in solidarity with demonstrations in the United States against the police killing of an unarmed African-American man, George Floyd, also took place in London, while Australia and Brazil also saw large ralliesover the past 24 hours.
+The protests, which are being held in solidarity with demonstrations in the United States against the police killing of an unarmed African-American man, George Floyd, also took place in London, Amsterdam and Paris, while Australia and Brazil also saw large ralliesover the past 24 hours.
+Protests in Madrid and Brussels are also scheduled on Sunday.

 Thousands gathered in London's Parliament Square, with smaller demonstrations taking place in Manchester, Cardiff and Sheffield.

+''It is time to burn down institutional racism,'' one speaker shouted through a megaphone outside of London’s parliament building, according to AFP. ''This is how we take care of each other,'' she said, after urging everyone to put on a facemask. ''This is how we stay alive.''

-In Paris, following a demonstration that drew thousands on Wednesday, French police banned Saturday protests that scheduled for outside the US Embassy and on the lawns near the Eiffel Tower.
+In Paris, following a demonstration that drew 20,000 on Tuesday in support of the family of Adama Traore, a young black man who died in police custody in 2016, French police banned Saturday protests that were planned to take place outside the US Embassy and on the lawns near the Eiffel Tower.

 lc/mm (Reuters)